Harald-U/istio-handson/workshop/exercise6.md

     kubectl create sa web-api
     ```

-1. Replace the deployment of Articles and Web-API, this removes the Readiness and Liveness Probes (as mentioned above) and adds the service accounts:
+1. Replace the deployment of Articles and Web-API, this adds the service accounts and the `sidecar.istio.io/rewriteAppHTTPProbers: "true"` pod annotation mentioned above:

     ```
     kubectl replace -f articles-sa.yaml